cvetaevvitaliy/sdk-nrf/doc/nrf/ug_thread_architectures.rst

 In this design, the application layer and OpenThread run on the same processor.
 The application uses the OpenThread APIs and IPv6 stack directly.

-This is the SoC design most commonly used for applications that do not make heavy computations or are battery-powered.
+This is the SoC design most commonly used for applications that do not make heavy computations or are battery powered.

 This design has the following advantages: